 I fill one of my wide 10 inch stainless steel skillets with hot water and use that to dunk the rice paper, because it is larger than the width of the paper.

 This works well, because if the water starts to get too cold, I can turn the heat on for a minute and warm it back up.

-You could also use a bowl.
+You could also use a large bowl.
 My friend, Helen, runs the water from her faucet and holds the rice paper under the water until it softens.

 They have a fancy rice paper soaker on Amazon that I have heard good things about, but I haven't tried it.
 Do what works best for you.